richardtvu/Intro-Programming-With-Ruby/basics/2-modulo-pedac.md

 ### What data structures?

 - I think I can use a hash table where I could use symbols for the thousands, hundreds, tens and ones.
 The processing would probably be a little easier to understand if I use the symbols assigned to the symbols
+- Well now that I think about it (the next day, 2/15/2022), i think that using an array would be easier to test.

 ### What algorithm to use, how to process the input into the output?